Kong/kong/README.md

 ## Core Features

-- **CLI**: Control your Kong cluster from the command line just like Neo in the matrix.
+- **CLI**: Control your Kong cluster from the command line just like Neo in The Matrix.
 - **REST API**: Kong can be operated with its RESTful API for maximum flexibility.
 - **Scalability**: Distributed by nature, Kong scales horizontally simply by adding nodes.
 - **Performance**: Kong handles load with ease by scaling and using nginx at the core.